albert-robles1101/ParaPepDescription/README.md

 # ParaPepDescription
-ParaPepDescription is a package that calculate biophysical, chemical and structural parameters of peptides of proteins.
+ParaPepDescription is a package that calculate biophysical, chemical and structural parameters of peptides or proteins.